stepan111/stepan111.github.io/_Architecture/Terms.md

 ### Configuration drift
 Configuration drift is a data center environment term.
 At a high level, configuration drift happens when production or primary hardware and software infrastructure configurations “drift” or become different in some way from a recovery or secondary configuration or visa versa.
 [Source](https://www.continuitysoftware.com/blog/it-resilience/what-is-configuration-drift)

+### Progressive delivery
+It is essentially a modified version of continuous delivery – in fact, before the term “progressive delivery”, many people called it “continuous delivery ++” – with two core differences.
+First: progressive delivery teams use feature flags to increase speed and decrease deployment risk.
+Second: they implement a gradual process for both rollout and ownership.[Source](https://www.split.io/glossary/progressive-delivery/)